U.S. Embassy Islamabad, Pakistan - ISL

 Items to bring to your medical examination

-• Medical records and test results for any major illnesses or surgeries you have had previously or for which you are currently receiving treatment.
+• Medical records and test results for any major illnesses or surgeries you had or for which you are currently receiving treatment

 You must pay all medical examination fees, including x-ray and blood test fees, directly to the examining physician.